npryce/snodge/README.md

 Snodge
 ======

-A small, extensible Kotlin library to randomly mutate JSON documents.
+A small, extensible Kotlin library to randomly mutate JSON documents, text and binary data.
 Useful for fuzz testing.

 Examples of things you can test by mutating known good JSON documents: